Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

 Let $\blah',\blah\in \op{Comp}_e$ be residue data. \begin{definition} We say that $\blah'$ is a {\bf merge} of $\blah$ (and $\blah$ a {\bf split} of $\blah'$) at the index $k$ if $\blah'=(\bla^{(1)},\cdots, \blah^{(k)}+\blah^{(k+1)}, \dots,\blah^{(r)})$. \end{definition} If $\blah'$ is a merge of $\blah$, then there is an associated correspondence

-where the right map is just the obvious inclusion and the left map is forgetting $F_k(i)$ for all vertices $1\leq i\leq e$ (and reindexing all subspaces in the flags with higher indices).
+where the left map is just the obvious inclusion and the right map is forgetting $F_k(i)$ for all vertices $1\leq i\leq e$ (and reindexing all subspaces in the flags with higher indices).
 Obviously the same variety defines also a correspondence in the opposite direction (reading from right to left) which we associate to the {\bf split}.
 We are interested in the equivariant version:

 \begin{definition} For $\blah'$ a merge (resp. split) of $\blah$ at $k$, we let $\blah\stackrel{k}{\to}\blah'$ or just $\blah \to\blah'$ denote the element of $A$ given by multiplication with the equivariant fundamental class $[\cQ({\blah,k})]$ (resp. $[\cQ({\blah',k})]$) pushed forward to $H_*^{BM}(\cH(\blah',\blah))$. \end{definition}